-The Group applies a policy of treating transactions with minority interests as transactions with parties external to the Group.
-Disposals of equity investments to minority interests result in gains and losses for the Group that are recorded in the consolidated statement of comprehensive income.
-Purchases of equity shares from minority interests result in goodwill, being the difference between any consideration paid and the relevant share acquired in the carrying value of the net assets of the subsidiary.
+The Group applies a policy of treating transactions with non-controlling interests as transactions with equity owners of the Group.
+Any difference between any consideration paid and the relevant share acquired of the carrying value of the net assets of the subsidiary is recognized in equity.
+Disposals of equity investments to non-controlling interests result in gains and losses that are also recognized in equity.